DwayneGit/PhantomDBM/ReadMe.txt

         - link element ✓
     - seperate files (divide operations)
     - themes

+    - script grouping (clustering)
+        - branch: "Add_file_grouping"
+        - grouping scripts into a folder for data compiled over time rather than updating
+          the same script everytime you need to add data
+        - good for record keeping
+        - is logged.
+        - implamentation:
+            - create file type that holds all the seperate json list (files) time stamped with user who uploaded
+            - ability to export individual json file with in cluster
+            - have more secure remote option service
+            - pickle

 done:
     - run scripts from program with out saving ✓